max-pio/volcanite/doc/Usage.md

 * `--record-in <file>`

   File that stores a previously exported camera path for replay on startup.
 Must be used with `-i` or `-v`.

-* `--record-frames <int>`

-  How many render frames are accumulated per output frame, or viewpoint respectively, of a camera path.
-  Must be used with `--record-in` or `-v`.

 #### Rendering